Sant'Anselmo all'Aventino: History

 On January 4, 1887, Pope Leo XIII issued a papal brief ("Quae diligenter") that formally commissioned the re-establishment of a residential college for the new Benedictine Confederation.
 The previous College of Sant'Anselmo that had been founded two hundred years earlier by Pope Innocent XI for students from the Cassinese Benedictine Congregation was to now be re-established for Benedictine monks from around the world.
 Housing would become a critical challenge so the Benedictines began a search for more permanent accommodations for this college.

 Abbot Gaetano Bernardi began the search for suitable land and was approached by Count Allesandro Barbiellini Amidei who owned property on the western Aventine Hill which had contained the previous fortifications of a house for Pope Paul III.
 Arrangements were made for the purchase of the 43,000 square meter property for 270,000 lire which was formally titled to the Vatican as it remains to this day.
 In his July 26, 1890, circular letter, Abbot Bernardi wrote that "It is on the Aventine Hill on which our St. Odo (of Cluny), thanks to the generosity of Alberich from the family of the Counts of Tusculum, built a monastery and church in honor of Mary...."
 He further mentioned that Pope Gregory VII had spent his youth in a monastery there and recounted, "Of all the places in Rome what better placed could we have wished for!"
 The newly envisioned complex would allow for the housing of the residential college, a church, and the central offices of the Benedictine Confederation.

-The entire "Sant'Anselmo" complex on the Aventine Hill was designed by Belgian Benedictine Abbot Hildebrand de Hemptinne and Fidelis von Stotzingen and built by Francesco Vespignani between 1892 and 1896 in a neo-romantic style.
+The entire "Sant'Anselmo" complex on the Aventine Hill was designed by Belgian Benedictine Abbot Hildebrand de Hemptinne and Fidelis von Stotzingen and built by Francesco Vespignani between 1892 and 1896 in a neo-romanesque style.
 Construction began in 1892 and the cornerstone was dedicated on April 19, 1893.
 The final cost was 2,500,000 lire and was dedicated in honor of the Benedictine monk Saint Anselm of Canterbury.
 To honor the founding vision of Pope Leo XIII, a large sculpture of him was crafted in 1891 by Giuseppe Luchetti and is located in the interior sacristy of the church.
 A large marble plaque of dedication is also found on the north exterior wall as you approach the entrance to the complex.